How to Build a Free Study Plan for Any Finance Exam (2026)

 Q: Is the study planner the same as the cram mode?

 No. The study planner builds a multi-week or multi-month schedule.
-Cram mode is a separate feature that helps candidates with under 2 weeks to the exam by aggressively prioritizing high-weight topics and skipping deep lessons in favor of question reps.
+Cram mode is a separate feature for candidates with under 2 weeks left; it hammers high-weight topics and trades deep lessons for question reps.
 Cram mode is part of the Fellow tier.

 Start a Free Study Plan